marc-acm/myRailsApp/README.md

 Targeted Additional Features:

- - Info sharing between dentists with collaborative work.
+ - Sharing of Patients Info between Dentists with collaborative work.
  - Patients to be able to access and view their medical records with permission from their dentist.
  - Ability to set an Appointment.